maxammann/blog/content/posts/2021-04-30-tlspuffin-formal-model/index.md

 * Test security violations
 * Check coverage

 [^1]: Cortier, Véronique, and Steve Kremer.
 2014.
-“Formal Models and Techniques for Analyzing Security Protocols: A Tutorial.”
+"Formal Models and Techniques for Analyzing Security Protocols: A Tutorial.”
 Foundations and Trends® in Programming Languages 1 (3): 151–67. https://doi.org/10.1561/2500000001.
 [^2]: Baader, Franz, and Tobias Nipkow.
 1998.
 Term Rewriting and All That.
 1st ed.
 Cambridge University Press. https://doi.org/10.1017/CBO9781139172752.
 [^3]: Bezem, M., J. W. Klop, Roel de Vrijer, and Terese (Group), eds.
 2003.
 Term Rewriting Systems.
 Cambridge Tracts in Theoretical Computer Science, v.
 55. Cambridge, UK ; New York: Cambridge University Press.
 [^4]: Abadi, Martı́n, and Cédric Fournet.
 2001.
-“Mobile Values, New Names, and Secure Communication.”
+"Mobile Values, New Names, and Secure Communication.”
 In Proceedings of the 28th ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages - POPL 01.
 ACM Press. https://doi.org/10.1145/360204.360213.
 [^5]: Dolev, D., and A. Yao.
 1983.
-“On the Security of Public Key Protocols.”
+"On the Security of Public Key Protocols.”
 IEEE Transactions on Information Theory 29 (2): 198–208. https://doi.org/10.1109/tit.1983.1056650.
 [^6]: Plaisted, David A. 1993.
-“Equational Reasoning and Term Rewriting Systems.”
+"Equational Reasoning and Term Rewriting Systems.”
 In Handbook of Logic in Artificial Intelligence and Logic Programming (Vol. 1), 274–364.
 USA: Oxford University Press, Inc.
 [^7]: Diffie, W., and M. Hellman.
 1976.
-“New Directions in Cryptography.”
+"New Directions in Cryptography.”
 IEEE Transactions on Information Theory 22 (6): 644–54. https://doi.org/10.1109/tit.1976.1055638.
 [^8]: Cortier, Véronique, Stéphanie Delaune, and Pascal Lafourcade.
 2006.
-“A Survey of Algebraic Properties Used in Cryptographic Protocols.”
+"A Survey of Algebraic Properties Used in Cryptographic Protocols.”
 Journal of Computer Security 14: 1–43. https://doi.org/10.3233/JCS-2006-14101.
 [^9]: Hirschi, Lucca, David Baelde, and Stéphanie Delaune.
 2017.
-“A Method for Unbounded Verification of Privacy-Type Properties,” October. https://via.hypothes.is/https://arxiv.org/pdf/1710.02049.pdf.
+"A Method for Unbounded Verification of Privacy-Type Properties,” October. https://via.hypothes.is/https://arxiv.org/pdf/1710.02049.pdf.